LightModelIntercomparisonOnPlant/MeetingNotes/README.md

 * Presentation at FSPM 2026
 * Open to participation
 * Data paper published
-* Publication open to the community
+* Publication on intercomparison open to the community

 2.